What is Lyme disease?

 Your doctor will ask you questions about your symptoms.
-A round, red rash may be a sign of Lyme disease.
 Your doctor will also ask about your activities to try to find out if you have been around infected ticks.
 You may have a blood test to see if you have certain antibodies in your blood that could mean you have the disease.

 How is it treated?

 The main treatment for Lyme disease is antibiotics.
 These medicines usually cure Lyme disease within 3 weeks of starting treatment.

 It's important to get treatment for Lyme disease as soon as you can.
 If it goes untreated, Lyme disease can lead to problems with your skin, joints, nervous system, and heart.
 These can occur weeks, months, or even years after your tick bite.
 The problems often get better with antibiotics, but in rare cases they can last the rest of your life.

 The best way to prevent Lyme disease is to protect yourself from ticks.
 Cover up as much skin as you can when you're going to be in wooded or grassy areas.
 Wear a hat, a long-sleeved shirt, and long pants with the legs tucked into your socks.
 And keep in mind that it's easier to see ticks on light-colored clothes.

 Use a bug repellent that has a chemical (such as DEET, IR3535, or Picaridin) to keep away ticks.
 Check your pets for ticks after they've been outside.
 You can't get Lyme disease from your pet.
 But your pet can bring infected ticks inside.
 These ticks can fall off your pet and attach to you.

 Frequently Asked Questions

 To learn more visit Healthwise.org